-I was born and raised in the Bay Area and am currently a freshman at the University of Washington in Seattle, Washington, focusing on computer science in the Allen School and applied mathematics.
+I was born and raised in the Bay Area and am currently a freshman at the University of Washington in Seattle, Washington, studying on computer science in the Allen School and applied mathematics.
 When I'm not in classes, I enjoy spending time outdoors on my road bike, and compete in pro/cat 1/cat 2 USAC races with the Audi Cycling Team.

 I have been fascinated with computers and technology since a wee tot; the keyboard has become an extension of my mind.